-Robert Kurzban is a published author and freelance writer who has contributed to acclaimed publications the likes of The New York Times and The Washington Post.
+Robert Kurzban is a well known published author and freelance writer who has contributed to acclaimed publications the likes of The New York Times and The Washington Post.

 Regarded to high esteem, his published works delve into matters of the human mind.
 His works intertwine the current and contemporary with thoroughly researched and long championed theories.